-Abstract: In this column Kerry examines and questions the amount of songs actually written by Michael Jackson for the release of bad.
-Are they all really recorded, or are they fragments and not yet finished songs; a discussion worth looking into.
+Abstract: In this column Kerry examines and questions the amount of songs actually written by Michael Jackson for the release of his 1987 album “Bad”.
+Are they all really recorded, or are they fragments and not yet finished songs?
+A discussion worth looking into.

 Column by Kerry Hennigan, editor of the monthly newsletter, A Candle for Michael, and administrator of the widely-subscribed Facebook group, Michael Jackson’s Short Film ‘Ghosts.

 Hennigan, Kerry.
 “MJ Studies Today XXV (14-01-2018).”
 The Journal of Michael Jackson Academic Studies 4, no. 3 (2018). https://michaeljacksonstudies.org/mj-studies-today-xxv/.